Akryum/vue-virtual-scroller/README.md

 The `renderers` map is an object containing a component definition for each possible value of the item type. **The component definition must have an `item` prop, that will get the item object to render in the scroller.**

 Also, you need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
+All items should have the same height to prevent display glitches.

 # Example